- Home - Welcome

 - HRB Centre for Health and Diet Research

 - TILDA (The Irish Longitudinal Study of Ageing)

 - Sphere PhD Programme

 The Report of the Research Quality Review 2015 is now available to view for each unit/Department/School heads.
-The Department's report from the Research Quality Review 2015 can be accessed here: Research Quality Review 2015.
+The School's report from the Research Quality Review 2015 can be accessed here: Research Quality Review 2015.